zhubonan/aiida-castep/docs/source/user_guide/outputs.rst

 Array-like properties such as forces and stresses are stored in dedicated ``ArrayData`` node with link ``output_array``.
-If there are multiple iterations, a ``TrajectoryData`` node is created instead with name ``output_trajectory`` It also contains other arrays such as enthalpy/stress.
+If there are multiple iterations, a ``TrajectoryData`` node is created instead with name ``output_trajectory`` It also contains other arrays for quantifies such as enthalpy/stress at each iteration.

 CASTEP writes Kohn-Sham eigenvalues in a ``<seed>.bands`` file which can be used for plotting band structure or density of states.
 The file is parsed by this plugin and a ``BandsData`` node will be created.